 People and Planet Friendly Living

 The good news is that it costs no more to have both People and Planet Friendly buildings.
-Our standards and other standards can be combined.

 People and Planet Friendly Living (PPFL), LLC, will broker grants and secure low-interest funding for eco-friendly developments.
 PPFL will also teach builders, homeowners, and real estate developers how to implement practices that protect the environment while promoting public health.